Special Educational Needs and Disability (SEND)

 What should I do if I think my daughter may have special educational needs or a disability?

 - Talk to the form tutor and or Head of Year who will then inform the SENCO, Miss Randell.

 3. How will I know St Paul's supports my daughter?

 • Individual one page profiles are used to give a profile of additional needs

 • Each pupil’s one page profile will be written jointly by the pupil, parent, form tutor and SENCO.
-The learning log will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
+The one page profile will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
 Additional equipment/resources e.g. a laptop will also be included on this document

 • If your daughter has needs related to a more specific area of their education, such as spelling, handwriting, numeracy, language difficulties etc. then your daughter may be supported through focused small group interventions which run during form time.

 • Interventions are recorded on a whole school provision map which is a document outlining additional support.
 Impact of interventions is recorded separately